ariefauliaa/ariefauliaa/README.md

 Welcome to my GitHub, I’m Arief from Indonesia.

-I’m all about turning math into quant systems that help decode market behavior.
-Anything that blends math and the markets instantly gets my attention.
+I turn math into quant systems to decode market behavior.
+If it mixes math and markets, I’m in.

-On a daily basis it’s learning, backtesting, learning, backtesting, learning, backtesting, rinse & repeat.
+On a daily basis it’s learning, backtesting, learning, backtesting, rinse & repeat.
 I really believe that past performance can indicate future results (NVDA’s move wasn’t a total surprise, sometimes the past leaves clues ^_^).

-Once I find a solid strategy, I try to break it, find the weak spots, fix them, and then run it all back again.
+Once I find a strategy, I break it, patch it, and run it back.
 Somewhere along the way, it stopped about money.
 I just love the challenge.
-Cracking the market is the reward.
+Cracking the market is the real reward.

-This space is where I share some of the things I'm building, testing, and exploring.
+Here’s where I share what I’m building, testing, and tearing apart.

 ---